Our Story

 It has always been and still is the Niçois home base of renowned personalities such as : Thérèse of Lisieux on her way to Rome, Charles de Freycinet, first

 Henri Matisse set down his brushes at the Beau-Rivage in December 1917.
-He stayed in room n°89 which overlooked the "big blue" and it was an inexhaustible source of inspiration for him as he painted several canvases there, including My room at the Beau-Rivage and Interior with violin.
+He stayed in room n°89 overlooking the "big blue" and it was an inexhaustible source of inspiration for him, as he painted several canvases there, including My room at the Beau-Rivage and Interior with violin.

-After the First World War, the hotel moved from the Belle Epoque to the Folle Epoque, and welcomed American authors of the lost generation: Thomas Boyden in January 1924, then Francis Scott Fitzgerald who spent two weeks there in 1929.
+After the First World War, we moved from the Belle Epoque to the Folle Epoque, and the hotel welcomed American authors of the lost generation: Thomas Boyden in January 1924, then Francis Scott Fitzgerald, who spent two weeks there in 1929.

 Modern times